-Between applying for a job and landing that position, the process of getting employed can take a lot of time and patience.
+Getting employed can take a lot of time and patience between applying for a job and landing that position.
 One of the most crucial parts of this process is the interview.

-In most organizations, you will need to have a dialogue with an initial interviewer and then come back for a second interview.
+In most organizations, you must dialogue with an initial interviewer and then return for a second interview.
 This can be more nerve-wracking as you may have to talk with higher-ups.

-If you were placed on a shortlist after your first interview, you need to prepare for the second one.
-Here are second interview tips you can apply for this upcoming round.
+If you were placed on a shortlist after your first interview, you must prepare for the second one.
+Here are the second interview tips you can apply for this upcoming round.

 Best Second Interview Tips You Should Know